xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ![Screenshot 2021-05-12 at 11.31.43 AM.png]({{site.baseurl}}/images/Screenshot 2021-05-12 at 11.31.43 AM.png)

-We have configured OSPF between R1 and R2 and used BFD on the physical interface.
+In this example, we have configured OSPF between R1 and R2 and used BFD on the physical interface.
+The BFD configurations are configured under the physical interface.

 **R1 (NCS-55A2-MOD-HD-S)**